Home

 Now with technology growing at a rapid pace, new and alternative methods have been created.

-The old system of traffic enforcement was simply not doing the job of making the kinds of money our government is used to making.
+The old system of traffic enforcement simply wasn't doing the job of making the kinds of money our government wants to make.

 There are just too many factors: